redsift/baseos/README.md

 #### Log Frameworks

-Some framework templates may produce a lot of redundacy with follow on logging services.
-Container, host and timestamps are generally already propogated.
+Some framework templates may produce a lot of redundancy with follow on logging services.
+Container, host and timestamps are generally already propagated.